 Guest passes can be used at any of the residential dining halls, so share them with your family and off-campus friends for an all-you-can-eat meal.
 Dining Dollars are pre-loaded on your student ID and are accepted at retail dining locations on campus and at some vending machines.
 You can add more Dining Dollars to your account any time.

 Questions?
 Contact Dining Services at 906-487-2664.

 Frequently Asked Questions

 All first-year students, other than transfer or commuting students living with a parent/guardian, must live on campus during their first year.
 Students receiving a Leading Scholar Award, National Scholars Program Award, or Presidential Scholars Program Award are required to live on campus for their first two years.
 Many students choose to live on campus for more than one year.

-Once you've paid your enrollment deposit, you can submit your residence hall application when it becomes available on MyMichiganTech.
+Once you've paid your enrollment deposit, you can submit your residence hall application on MyMichiganTech.
 You will request a residence hall during the application process.
 We recommend applying early for housing for the best chance at getting the hall you want.